50 Cent’s Controversial Punch To A Woman’s Chest During A Concert Ended Quite Well

 Nonetheless, 50 Cent’s controversial punch to a woman’s chest didn’t receive any considerable backlash after it was assured that there wasn’t some sort of violent reaction following the “punching.”

-To appease the lady fan’s satisfaction, the 41-year-old singer invited him up onstage.
+To appease the lady fan’s satisfaction, the 41-year-old singer invited her up onstage.
 After being helped by security, we were able to get a good view of the female fan.
 The woman wore a skimpy floral-patterned dress and once on the stage, she performed a twerk together with the backup dancers.
 50 Cent’s controversial punch to a woman’s chest ended quite well, indeed!

 This isn’t the first time the artist started a fight with his fans.
 As previously reported by MTV, 50 Cent headlined celebrity news during his May 2004 concert after a fan allegedly threw a water bottle at him.
 He was hit on the head triggering the rapper to jump into the crowd and attack the fan.
 Three persons were injured from the fight.
-The New-York born performer was sentenced to a two-year probation and was charged with three counts of assault and battery.
+The New York born performer was sentenced to a two-year probation and was charged with three counts of assault and battery.

 50 Cent dropped out of Chris Brown’s “Party Tour” at the last minute